Look-No-Hands-Simulator/.github/profile/README.md

 ## Hello there! :)
 ## This is the Look No Hands Formula Student Driverless Simulator, it was developed with support from Oxford Brookes University as a dissertation project and with love for Oxford Brookes Racing: Autonomous, the university's team.
-But is open source for all teams all over the world.
+But is open source for all teams, all over the world.
 ## Please feel free to fork and add things to it once it is submitted.

 ## Aimed System Requirements (may work on other systems)